NETLease Corporate Real Estate ETF: The Pros And The Cons (NYSEARCA:NETL)

 Source: Q1 Fact Sheet

 Unsurprisingly, some of the largest and most populated states like Texas, New York, and Florida are high on the list of top states.
-Nevada probably makes the top ten list merely because of casinos owned by the likes of Vici Properties (OTC:VICI), Gaming & Leisure Properties (GLPI), and MGM Growth Properties (MGP).
+Nevada probably makes the top ten list merely because of casinos owned by the likes of Vici Properties (OTC:VICI), Gaming and Leisure Properties (GLPI), and MGM Growth Properties (MGP).

 As you can see from the two weighting panels above, NETL is fairly well diversified both geographically and by tenant industry, despite being focused solely on one type of lease contract.